Best DAB car radio adaptors to buy 2020

 How we tested them

-Reception and a clear sound were our top priorities, so we firstly judged the DAB adaptors on their ability to maintain good reception while driving around our test route, using only the aerials supplied in each kit.
+Reception and a clear sound were our top priorities, so we firstly judged the DAB adaptors on their ability to maintain good reception while driving around our test route in a Nissan Leaf, using only the aerials supplied in each kit.

-To provide plenty of variety, our journey included driving in a busy city with lots of tall buildings, as well as heading further afield and driving at high speeds on a dual carriageway.
+To provide plenty of variety and to see how each device coped in areas with patchy DAB signal, our journey included driving in a busy city with lots of tall buildings, as well as heading further afield and driving at high speeds on a dual carriageway.

 We also assessed the ease of installation, with points awarded to products that took up a minimal amount of space and avoided dangling wires.
-Not only do exposed cables look untidy, than can even be dangerous if they become caught in the gearlever, steering wheel or handbrake, and could lead to an MoT test failure.
+Not only do exposed cables look untidy, they can even be dangerous if they become caught in the gear lever, steering wheel or handbrake, and could lead to an MoT test failure.

 The experience and ease of use for each interface was important, too, as was the purchase price and included accessories for each DAB adaptor.